Hugejiji/convertpy/README.md

 Germany:
 ![image](/assets/images/Popular_Sport_German_b.png)

-Intrestgliny enough there are very few Sports in Germany which have a high amount of participants.
-Therefore there is a very bright spectrum of all kinds of sports.
+Intrestgliny enough, the most participants in Germany by far do  Athletics, after that there are very few Sports which have a high amount of participants.

 ![image](/assets/images/Popular_Sport_German_a.png)

-By reducing the minimum amount of participants even furgterm, we get an even vaster spread of Sports:
+By reducing the minimum amount of participants even furhter, we get an even vaster spread of Sports:

 ![image](/assets/images/Popular_Sport_Germany.png)